wvwwvwwv/scalable-concurrent-containers/README.md

 ### [`HashMap`](#hashmap) Tail Latency

-The expected tail latency of a distribution of latencies of 1048576 insertion operations (`K = u64, V = u64`) ranges from 160 microseconds to 180 microseconds on Apple M4 Pro.
+The expected tail latency of a distribution of latencies of 1048576 insertion operations (`K = u64, V = u64`) is less than 50 microseconds on Apple M4 Pro.

 ### [`HashMap`](#hashmap) and [`HashIndex`](#hashindex) Throughput